 For example, videos, music, props at tables or in chairs, and scented markers require different parts of the brain to be engaged.
 This helps with retention of the information—and eventual application back in the field.

-Incorporate a breakout session that focuses on specific skills development that will benefit your team—like negotiation, sales process, or territory planning.
-A training that allows attendees to use their current accounts will improve their buy-in, since they can see how the new skills will immediately benefit them with actual prospects and customers.
+Incorporate a breakout session that focuses on specific skills development that will benefit your teams—like negotiation, sales process, or territory planning.
+Training that allows attendees to use their current accounts will improve their buy-in since they can see how the new skills will immediately benefit them with actual prospects and customers.

 4. Choose a Theme that Inspires